Are you looking to add a Newfoundland to your life, hoping he will make the perfect companion for you?

 But just how big is the breed?

 Well, considering the Newfoundland is described as being “strong enough to save a grown man from drowning,” the Newfie is rather huge.
+This is why it’s made our list of dogs that look like bears!

 If you look up the Newfoundland dog size comparison to a human, you’re likely to be amazed.